iKatiyar/stock-price-analysis-and-algorithmic-trading-model/README.md

 📈 Stacked LSTM Stock Price Prediction with Mock Trading Environment

-This project demonstrates the development and training of a stacked Long Short-Term Memory (LSTM) model for predicting stock prices using historical data.
-Additionally, a mock trading environment is included to simulate buy/sell decisions based on the predicted prices, helping to evaluate potential trading strategies.
+This project demonstrates the development of a stacked Long Short-Term Memory (LSTM) model for predicting stock prices using historical data.
+Additionally, it includes a mock trading environment to simulate buy/sell decisions based on the model's predictions, helping to evaluate potential trading strategies.

-Table of Contents
+📌 Table of Contents

 	•	Installation
 	•	Project Structure